troystribling/SimpleFutures/README.md

 public func flatmap<M>(mapping:T -> FutureStream<M>) -> FutureStream<M>
 ```

-FurtureStream&lt;T&gt; instances can be flattened in a mapping to a Future&lt;M&gt; to a FutureStream&lt;M&gt; instance.
+FurtureStream&lt;T&gt; instances can be flatmapped using a mapping to a Future&lt;M&gt; instance returning a FutureStream&lt;M&gt; instance.
 The FutureStream&lt;T&gt; that support this are defined by,

 ```swift
 // apply mapping to Future<M> using specified execution context